Willcox AVA: Soils

 on the aquifer for irrigation, soils that both retain water and allow for quick recharging of the aquifer are beneficial.
-Only 11 of the 30 most common soils found in the Willcox AVA comprise at least one tenth of one percent of the total soils found in at least one of the surrounding regions.
+Only 11 of the 30 most common soils found in the Willcox AVA make up at least one tenth of one percent of the total soils found in at least one of the surrounding regions.
 Together, these 11 soils represent approximately 30 percent of all the soils within the Willcox AVA.

 Viticulture

 Arizona Stronghold Vineyards (ASV) was founded in 2007 producing world class wines from the Willcox area.
 Arizona Stronghold is a family-owned business and is the largest winery in the state.
 All of its wine grapes are sourced from their own vineyards or other quality Arizona grape growers.
 Their vintages are available in wine shops and retail outlets across the state, as well as its two tasting rooms in Old Town Cottonwood and Old Town Scottsdale.